How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-Be flexible
+Stay flexible

 Practice active listening

-Your network is important | Have a chat with friends who have been in similar positions or reaching out through the professional network in addition to brainstorming members within professional organizations. |
+Your network is important | Speak to friends who have been in similar positions or reaching out through professional networks as well doing brainstorming members of professional associations. |

-Be confident & concise | Make sure you are clear about your experience, achievements and job expectations.
+Be confident & concise | Be clear about your experience your accomplishments and expectations for the job.
 Use tangible results to highlight your achievements. |

-Stay flexible | Find out about other incentives, such as bonuses based on performance instead of Base salary. (?).
-Make sure to remain professional during the negotiation. |
+Be flexible | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary (?).
+Keep your professional conduct during the negotiation. |

-Practice active listening | Listening is as crucial in these types of conversations.
-You can take the lessons you’ve learned away from these conversations and apply it to future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is equally important as communicating in these kinds of conversations.
+Take what you have learned from these conversations and incorporate it into any future discussions you’ll likely be involved in. |

 Frequently asked questions